LeticiaHu/AI_Agent_Forecast/README.md

 Comparison between Linear Regression and RGBoost models is included in the notebook.

-## Description of Columns that will be used for analysis
+## Description of Columns used for analysis

 - Id: Unique ID combining date, store_nbr, and family (product category)
 - Date: The date of each obseravtion